Package Leaflet: Information for the User

 Do not drink alcohol during treatment, due to the possibility of increased risk of liver damage.

 Do not take this medication if you are in the last trimester of pregnancy, as it may harm the fetus or cause problems during delivery.
 It may cause kidney and heart problems in the fetus.
-It may cause you and your baby to bleed easily and delay or prolong delivery.
+It may cause you and your baby to have a tendency to bleed and delay or prolong delivery more than expected.

-Be especially careful if you are in the first 6months of pregnancy.
-Do not take this medication during the first 6months of pregnancy, unless it is absolutely necessary and your doctor advises you to do so.
-If you need treatment during this period or while trying to become pregnant, use the lowest doses and for the shortest time possible.
-If you take it for a few days from week20 of pregnancy onwards, this medication may cause kidney problems in the fetus, which may lead to low levels of amniotic fluid surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
+Be especially careful if you are in the first 6 months of pregnancy.
+You should not take this medication during the first 6 months of pregnancy, unless it is absolutely necessary and your doctor advises you to do so.
+If you need treatment during this period or while trying to become pregnant, the lowest doses should be used and for the shortest possible time.
+If taken during a few days from the 20th week of pregnancy onwards, this medication may cause kidney problems in the fetus, which may lead to low levels of amniotic fluid surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
 If you need treatment for more than a few days, your doctor may recommend additional follow-up.

 This medication can be used during breastfeeding if used for short-term treatment at the recommended dose.